 However, future improvements will need to be planned carefully to minimise adverse environmental and amenity impacts, particularly on the Broads area and nearby residents.

-Anglian Water is strongly encouraged to develop and agree a longer-term vision for Whitlingham WRC in collaboration with the constituent authorities of the Greater Norwich Development Board and the Environment Agency.
+Any proposals for the improvement of the WWRC must be accompanied by a longer-term masterplan for the WWTC, produced in collaboration with the constituent authorities of the Greater Norwich Growth Board and the Environment Agency.